-Multiple of base salary Chief Operating Officer and Executive Vice Presidents
+Multiple of base salary

+Chief Operating Officer and Executive Vice Presidents

-Multiple of base salary Chief Accounting Officer and Senior Vice Presidents
+Multiple of base salary

+Chief Accounting Officer and Senior Vice Presidents

 Executive and senior management are expected to achieve the Ownership Guidelines within five years of joining the Company.
 Executive and senior management are also expected to continuously own sufficient shares to meet the Ownership Guidelines once attained.
 Members of executive and senior management who subsequently get promoted to a higher level will have five years from the date of promotion to achieve their new ownership target.
-All individuals subject to the Ownership Guidelines are in compliance with the established guidelines.
+All members of executive and senior management subject to the Ownership Guidelines are in compliance with the recommended guidelines.

 Mr. Campanelli has a sizable personal investment in the success of Endo.
 Per the terms of Mr. Campanelli's original employment agreement following the acquisition of Par, Mr. Campanelli was required to purchase or retain shares of Endo stock equal in value to at least fifteen percent (15%) of the after-tax proceeds that he received in connection with the merger.
 Further, Mr. Campanelli is required to retain shares with a purchase price of \$5,000,000 for three years and retain the balance of the shares for one year following his date of employment with Endo.
-Mr. Campanelli chose to retain substantially more than the aforementioned requirement, and has since made additional open market purchases of Endo stock (allowing him to exceed the Company's Ownership Guidelines with a current ownership level of 15.2x base salary based on eligible share ownership levels of 1,642,461 shares as of April 13, 2018), strengthening the alignment between management and shareholder interests.
+Mr. Campanelli chose to retain substantially more than the aforementioned requirement, and has since made additional open market purchases of Endo stock (allowing him to exceed the Company's Ownership Guidelines with a current ownership level of 26.3x base salary based on eligible share ownership levels of 2,257,731 shares as of April 12, 2019), strengthening the alignment between management and shareholder interests.